 THE COST TO MOVE FROM EMPLOYEE TO ENTREPRENEUR

 Today we’re in the digital age.
 The industrial age is over and is now being replaced by the information age.
 This is leading to some major opportunities for everyone to start their business.
-Check out what’s selling well in the online world during this Covid-19 lockdown.
-I think you’ll be pleasantly surprised at what people are paying money for!
+Even the pandemic did not stop many would be entrepreneurs from business.

 Unlike the Industrial Age when starting a business cost an arm and a leg, the technology today means the barriers to starting a business has lowered considerably.
 Now, I didn’t say it was going to be cheap or easy.
 It’s certainly very much cheaper and a heck of a lot easier than in the old days before internet.
 However, where it was impossible before, it is now possible.
 The only question is will you take the opportunity?
 Moving from Employee to Entrepreneur has never been this reachable.